Engee documentation

 Details

-Select this check box to take second-order dynamic effects into account when processing gyroscope data.
+Select this option to account for second-order dynamic effects when processing gyroscope data.

 Default value